kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - We can also use manual mapping in OnModelCreating() method of our DbContext based class, and even dismiss using navigational properties, as advised for DDD applications
 - See this link: https://stackoverflow.com/questions/20886049/ef-code-first-foreign-key-without-navigation-property
 - We can use Database.EnsureCreated() in our DB context constructor to create the DB if it does not exist
-- On the package manager console, we can use the add-migration to create a new migration class with Up() and Down() methods, and use the update-database command to apply pending migrations to the DB
+- On the package manager console, we can use the add-migration command to create a new migration class with Up() and Down() methods, and use the update-database command to apply pending migrations to the DB
 - EF Core 2 uses the __EFMigrationHistory table to track which migrations have been applied to the database
 - We can use Database.Migrate() in our DB context constructor to run DB migrations when they exist
 - We can insert seed data in Startup class Configure() method, or alternatively use modelBuilder.Entity<T>.HasData() inside OnModelCreating() method of our DbContext based class
 - It is advisable to use the repository pattern, with methods returning IEnumerable for collections, instead of directly working with DB context in the action methods
+- There is no need to call Dispose() on a DB context because we are using constructor injection to instantiate it, and the IOC automatically handles closing connections and disposing the DB context.

 ## 11. DTO's and AutoMapper:
 - DTO (Data Transfer Object) is the name given for a model class that is specifically designed to transfer data between the clients and the service
 - A DTO model doesn't have to be shaped after the entity model, it can lack some fields from the entity model, it can have computed fields, it can even be a summary model that stores data coming from multiple entities